-Croatia: Adriatic oil exploration attracts big companies27.
-January 2014. / SEE Energy News
+Croatia: Adriatic oil exploration attracts big companies, SEE Energy News

 Is significant potential of the invention of yet undiscovered oil and gas reserves along the Croatian side of the Adriatic, said Croatian Minister of Economy Ivan Vrdoljak.
 According to the gov sources the exact amount will be defined through further analysis and further research, and dozen international oil companies showed interest and some have already bought the documentation on seismic recordings.